 You would feel in a conversation with an expert when you experience the following:

-• Being presented with solution that correspond to your immediate answers and concerns
+• Being presented with solutions that correspond to your immediate answers and concerns.

-• Providing information about your company and your industry with a high level of details and knowledge (which publication, the latest trend, and more).
+• Providing information about your company and your industry with a high level of detail and knowledge (which publication, the latest trend, and more).

 Passion – The memory builder

-Definition: In retail, Passion is this extra layer that comes on top of the Expertise, which is so powerful, yet so rare.
-It is the natural drive to passionately convey the values of a brand and soliciting emotions.
-The Client Advisor’s genuine positive energy can be felt, remembered, and most of the time, is contagious.
+Definition: In retail, Passion is this extra layer that comes on top of Expertise, which is so powerful yet so rare.
+It is the natural drive to convey a brand’s values and solicit emotions passionately.
+The Client Advisor’s genuine positive energy can be felt, remembered, and most of the time is contagious.